dotcs/worklog/docs/text/tasks.rst

 entry.

-Because often the open tasks should be stopped when starting a new task, the ``--auto-close`` flag can be used when starting a new task.
+Because often the open tasks should be stopped when starting a new task, the ``--auto-stop`` flag can be used when starting a new task.
 This automatically stops all other running tasks.

 .. code:: console

     $ wl task start task1 --offset-minutes -10
-    $ wl task start task2 --auto-close          # will close task1 first and then start task2
+    $ wl task start task2 --auto-stop           # will close task1 first and then start task2

 All previously used task identifiers can be listed.